|(Sunset on a Lake Michigan beach)|

 I don't say yes to every opportunity.
 I want my yes to mean yes.
 This is about discernment, about what God wants me to do.

 The mature person flourishes in life as they are able to wield the powerful word "No." The Jesus-idea is that, as we connect to him as a branch connects to a vine, we bear "fruit," part of which is awe-inspiring "self control."
 (Galatians 5:23) People drop their jaws and stare in wonder as people say "No" to mere self-gratification.

 A Spirit-led, self controlled person is a free person.
-They have grown in their humanity to say "No" to eating the wrong things, to spending money they don't have to buy things they don't need, and to engaging in sexual behavior as the objectification of other persons.
+They have grown in their humanity and are empowered to say "No" to eating the wrong things, to spending money they don't have to buy things they don't need, to entering every open door, to affirming every idea, and to engaging in sexual behavior as the objectification of other persons.

 "No" is the ultimate boundary word.
 The ability to wield this word will not come from hearing will-power slogans like "Just say 'No'."
 Authentic, boundary-setting 'No-ability" must become one's heart, one's inner being.
 This happens as Christ is formed in us.

 Think of Jesus after he fed the 5,000.
 The people rushed after him to make him an earthly king.
 Jesus exercised self control and refused.
 His 'No' was not only for him, but for the sake of others; indeed, for the sake of the whole world.

 This is a narrow road, said Jesus, and few take it.
 But it is the road to freedom.
 M. Scott Peck described The Road Less Traveled as "gratification delay."
 "No" is, perhaps, the ultimate other-centered word.